-The Aerospace, Defence and Security Expo (ADSE) is a world-class aerospace exposition hosted each August in Abbotsford, British Columbia, in conjunction with the Abbotsford International Airshow.
-Hosted by the Aerospace Industries Association of Canada (AIAC Pacific), 2018 marks the eighth year of the exposition, which continues to grow in size and stature.
+The Aerospace, Defence and Security Expo (ADSE) is a world-class aerospace exposition hosted by the Aerospace Industries Association of Canada (AIAC Pacific).
+2023 marks the 13th edition of ADSE which will be held in Abbotsford, B.C. on August 10-11.

 ADSE is the largest aerospace event in Western Canada.
 It provides an opportunity for the industry to hear government views, provide feedback and help shape future initiatives and policies.
 Moreover, ADSE provides valuable networking opportunities to encourage the continued growth and improvement of the aerospace, defence and security industries in B.C. – and across the country.

-ADSE takes place at TRADEX in days preceding the Abbotsford International Airshow.
+The first 10 editions of ADSE took place at TRADEX in days preceding the Abbotsford International Airshow.
 Although ADSE and the Airshow are separate events, they provide participants a unique opportunity to combine business with pleasure and see a popular public airshow.
 The Twilight Show and Chalet Dinner is a fantastic finale to ADSE, providing additional networking opportunities in a unique and relaxed environment.
+The 11th edition was held in a virtual format.
+After the COVID-19 pandemic, the 12th edition was back in person in Vancouver and Abbotsford, B.C.

 ADSE began in 2010 when Brigadier General Dwayne Lucas (retired) recognized a need – and an opportunity – to promote the Western Canadian aerospace industry.
 As such, on the opening day of the Abbotsford International Airshow, local dignitaries and key local aerospace companies got together for a working breakfast, a tour of Cascade Aerospace, an airshow lunch and networking.
 A tent was set up on the ramp for showcasing companies and presenting announcements of various success stories.